 REGULAR WORSHIP RESUMING FROM 19 JULY; SERVICES ONLINE ALSO TO CONTINUE

-SUNDAYS 9:45 Said Holy Communion in church;
+SUNDAYS 9:45 Said Holy Communion in church with some music;

 WEDNESDAYS 9:30 Said Holy Communion in church.

 CHILDREN’S PRAISE to resume in church at 11:30 on Sunday 1 November; TREASURE SEEKERS to continue online only on the third Sunday of the month.

 We will also offer online services for the foreseeable future.
 For details of our services online, go to our Keeping In Touch page.

 From Sunday 19 July, the church will no longer be open on Mondays and Thursdays.